pagkly/Zed/Investopedia3/Penetration Pricing.md

 ## Understanding Penetration Pricing

-Penetration pricing, similar to [loss leader pricing](https://www.investopedia.com/terms/l/lossleader.asp), can be a successful marketing strategy when applied correctly.
+Penetration pricing, similar to [[loss leader pricing]](https://www.investopedia.com/terms/l/lossleader.asp), can be a successful marketing strategy when applied correctly.
 It can often increase both market share and sales volume.
 Additionally, a higher amount of sales can lead to lower production costs and quick inventory turnover.
 However, the key to a successful campaign is keeping the newly-acquired customers.

 For example, a company might advertise a buy-one-get-one-free (BOGO) campaign to attract customers to a store or website.
 Once a purchase has been made; ideally, an email or contact list is created to follow-up and offer additional products or services to the new customers at a later date.